-The group's two underwriting subsidiaries, The Standard Club Europe Ltd and The Standard Club Asia Ltd, have in place a 90% quota share reinsurance arrangement with a fellow subsidiary, Standard Reinsurance (Bermuda) Limited ("Standard Re").
+The group's two underwriting subsidiaries, The Standard Club UK Ltd and The Standard Club Asia Ltd, have in place a 90% quota-share reinsurance arrangement with a fellow subsidiary, Standard Reinsurance (Bermuda) Limited (Standard Re).

-Standard Re holds 74% of the investments of the group, has 61% of the net assets, holds 77% of the net claims, and has 65% of the net premium of the group.
+Standard Re holds 78% of the investments of the group (2017: 74%), has 74% of the net assets (2017: 61%), holds 72% of the net claims (2017: 77%), and has 63% of the net premium of the group (2017: 65%).

-International Group of P&I clubs
+IG of P&I clubs

-The Standard Club is part of the International Group of P&I clubs ("IG"), made up 13 mutual P&I clubs who between them insure approximately 95% of the world's ocean going shipping.
-The IG pool (or share) large claims between them (currently claims excess of \$10m are pooled), and collectively the IG purchase external reinsurance once these pooled claims exceed \$100m.
+The Standard Club is part of the IG of P&I clubs, made up 13 mutual P&I clubs who between them insure approximately 95% of the world's ocean going shipping.
+The IG pool (or share) large claims between them (currently claims excess of US\$10m are pooled), and collectively the IG purchase external reinsurance once these pooled claims exceed US\$100m.

 II.
-GOVERNANCE STRUCTURE
+Governance structure

-a.
 Board and senior executive

-i.
 Board and senior executive structure, role, responsibilities and segregation of responsibilities

-1) Board
+Board

-The board of the club comprises 32 directors, of which:
+The board of the club comprises 30 directors, of which:

-- 27 are drawn from leadership positions within shipping businesses which are insured by the club's subsidiaries: - Three are non-executive directors with insurance industry experience; - Two are drawn from the managers, who are currently the Chief Executive of Charles Taylor Plc's Management Services Division, and the Chief Executive Officer of Charles Taylor Plc.
+- 25 are drawn from leadership positions within shipping businesses which are insured by the club's subsidiaries. - Three are non-executive directors with insurance industry experience. - Two are drawn from the managers, who are currently the Chief Executive of Charles Taylor plc's Management Services Division, and the Chief Executive Officer of Charles Taylor plc.